ferocioustoast/AEB/README.md

 3. Pressing 't' will start a customizable loop changing the left and right channel volumes, or use a program such as [Intiface](https://intiface.com/central/) that can connect to the X360 controller and control the rumble.

-4. As the virtual controller receives rumble, the left and right channels volumes will change depending on the rumble.
-Play around with the hotkeys shown or edit the py file directly to customize the feeling.
+4. As the virtual controller receives rumble, the left and right channel volumes will change depending on the rumble.
+Play around with the hotkeys shown or edit the config file generated after running once to customize the feeling.

 #### Main Menu Hotkeys